ansonshengit/Query-In-Place/README.md

     Choose Run Query.

-## Transform the data from CSV to Parquet format, and query in place
+## Optionally, transform the data from CSV to Parquet format, and query in place
 Now you can configure and run a job to transform the data from CSV to Parquet.
 Parquet is a columnar format that is well suited for AWS analytics services like Amazon Athena and Amazon Redshift Spectrum.

 1. Under ETL in the left navigation pane, choose Jobs, and then choose Add job.